neomatrix369/awesome-ai-ml-dl/README-details.md

     - [WTF Visualizations](https://viz.wtf/) - Visualizations that make no sense, worst examples to NOT do and learn from!
   - [Visual Capitalists](https://www.visualcapitalist.com/) - real world, info-graphics like examples of various visualisations
   - [Guide to Visualization](./presentations/data/Data%20Visualization%20–%20How%20to%20Pick%20the%20Right%20Chart%20Type-1.pdf) - How to pick the right chart - by [Janis Gulbis](https://janisgulbis.com/)
+  - [Data Visualisation in Python by Chris Albon](https://chrisalbon.com/#python) - look for the _Data Visualization_ section

 ### Graphs
   - [A number of interesting links on Graph Networks by Yaz](https://github.com/yazdotai/graph-networks)